Guiding a Diffusion Transformer with the Internal Dynamics of Itself: Experiments

 \textbf{Guidance interval in internal guidance.} Next, we examine the role of guidance interval in internal guidance.
-We conducted a rough search for the optimal combination rules of IG and CFG.
 We also apply IG on the fourth layer of SiT-B/2 to conduct experiments.
 In the Table \ref{tab:interval}, we can see that when no guidance interval is used, the optimal FID is approximately around the IG coefficient $\omega$ of 1.9.
 After increasing the IG coefficient, we find it actually has a positive effect on the generation quality when the low-noise range does not apply IG.
 This is somewhat contrary to the conclusion of guidance interval used in CFG \cite{kynkaanniemi2024applying}.
 In our rough search, the best generative results are achieved when the IG coefficient is 2.3 and the guidance interval range is $[0.3, 1)$.

 \textbf{Scalability.} We investigate the scalability of the auxiliary supervision loss with internal guidance by varying the model sizes of the diffusion transformers.
 In general, the effect of achieving efficient generation results of IG becomes more significant as the diffusion transformer model increases in size.
 We demonstrate this by plotting FID-50K of different SiT and DiT models with IG and without CFG in Figure: IG achieves the same FID level more quickly with larger models.
 To facilitate comparison, we set the IG coefficient to 2.3 and the guidance interval range is $[0.3, 1)$ in all the DiTs and SiTs models.
 And the IG is applied in the fourth layer of the B/2 scale model and in the eighth layer of other scales for the experiments.